How to Fully Support Transgender Employees

 5. Handle Transition Journeys Appropriately

 The most successful approach to take is to be in consistent communication with your employees about what they want to happen.
 Liaising with an HR team again can be very beneficial here.
-It is key to follow your employee’s lead with names, labels, pronouns, and any kind of announcement.
+It is key to follow your employee’s lead with names, pronouns, and any kind of announcement.

 How We Can Help